Serkyo/Shiveron/README.md

 # WIP
-Developpement will resume in early may 2025
+Development will resume in early may 2025